LiloZone/biolilolab-site/_posts/2023-02-04-DarwinsEN.md

 especialista3Bio: Technological artist and consultant in innovation, prototyping and interactivity.
 Founder of LILO.ZONE and BioLiloLab.
 especialista3Foto: Lina.jpg

-especialista4Nome: Learning Village
+especialista4Nome: Paulina Cho
-especialista4Bio: Innovation and technology hub focused on education and development of people in Latin America.
+especialista4Bio: Paulina is passionate about creating holistic and sustainable solutions.
+She is currently working at Systemiq, supporting the company's growth in Latam.
-especialista4Foto: learning-village-azul.svg
+especialista4Foto: Paulina.svg

 lotesTitulo: Inscription
 lotesTexto: